-Full details of the Pico W-series can be found in the Raspberry Pi Pico W Datasheet and Raspberry Pi Pico 2 W Datasheet.
+Full details of the Raspberry Pi Pico W can be found in the Raspberry Pi Pico W Datasheet.
 WL_GPI01 is connected to the PS/SYNC pin on the RT6154A to allow selection of different operating modes, while WL_GPI02 can be used to monitor USB VBUS.